Malachite0451/Active-Directory-Home-Lab/docs/active-directory.md

 # Active Directory Design

 ## Overview
-This document describes the Active Directory structure used in the lab, including Organizational Units, users, and security groups.
+This document describes the Active Directory design used in the lab, including Organizational Units, users, and role-based security groups.

 ## OU Structure
 - Department-based OUs are used for users